What are the top west coast animation schools for 2020?

 |4||Gnomon School of Visual Effects||California|

-Our 2019 list of the Top 20 Animation School Programs on the West Coast.
+Our 2020 list of the Top 20 Animation School Programs in the West.
 For an explanation of our ranking criteria, click here.

 Course highlights include Advanced Life Drawing, Animation Layout, CG Foundation I-II, Character Animation I-IV, Digital Methods I and Digital Methods II: Sound, Film Workshop I-IV, Story I and Story II: Storyboarding, and 2D Character Animation I-II.
 In addition, all Character Animation students are required to take Acting for Animators once during their BFA degree.

 The Experimental Animation program emphasizes “the creative development of a personal aesthetic in an artist-centered environment.
 A broad range of animation approaches, processes, and techniques are covered in lecture courses, seminars, workshops, visiting artist lectures, internships, and independent studies.”

 Students in both programs will also “work closely with a mentor in developing skills, course schedules, and projects, and also benefit from working among artistic peers in a studio environment.”
 Sample BFA courses include Animation Production, Cinematic Voices: In Person, Concept Development, Hybrid Imaging, Motion and Meaning, and Sound Image.
 A Senior Project is also part of the program.